joe-editor/joe/docs/man.md

 Native JOE tries to keep each loaded buffer in a window, so users can find all of the buffers by scrolling through the windows.
-The __explode__ command (__^K I__) either expands all windows to the size of the screen so that only one window can fit on the screen, or shinks them all as much as possible to fit many on the screen.
+The __explode__ command (__^K I__) either expands all windows to the size of the screen so that only one window can fit on the screen, or shrinks them all as much as possible to fit many on the screen.

 On the other hand, JOE supports "orphan" buffers- files loaded into the